brcnitk/Astrisk_FreePBX/README.md

 # VoIP Setup using Asterisk & FreePBX
+## 1. Introduction of VoIP

-Voice over Internet Protocol (VoIP) is a technology that allows you to make voice calls using a broadband Internet connection instead of a regular (or analog) phone line.
-Here’s a practical overview of how VoIP works and its key components:
+Voice over Internet Protocol (VoIP) is a technology that allows us to make calls using a Internet connection instead of a regular phone line.
+It converts analog voice signals into digital then data packets, which are transmitted over an IP network.

-## 1. Basic Components of VoIP
+### 1.1 Components of VoIP
 - **IP Phones**: These are specialized phones that connect directly to your Internet connection.
 They can be hardware-based (similar to traditional phones) or software-based (softphones that run on computers or mobile devices).
 - **SIP (Session Initiation Protocol)**: This is a signaling protocol used to initiate, maintain, and terminate real-time sessions that include voice, video, and messaging applications.
 - **Codecs**: These are used to compress and decompress voice signals to ensure efficient transmission over the Internet.
 Common codecs include G.711, G.729, and Opus.